Maryam-nokohan/Horrified-Game/README.md

 ## 🚀 Instructions to Run the Game

 ### 1️⃣ Install FTXUI
 This game uses the **FTXUI** library for its user interface.
-Install it from the official [FTXUI GitHub](https://github.com/ArthurSonzogni/FTXUI) page. it's best to zoom out your Terminal for a Cleaner gamePlay.
+Install it from the official [FTXUI GitHub](https://github.com/ArthurSonzogni/FTXUI) page or use the CMakeList.txt below. it's best to zoom out your Terminal and set it to the full screen for a Cleaner gamePlay.

 #### Install via CMake
 Add this to your `CMakeLists.txt`: